abrahamvineel/part-timer/README.md

 <div>
 <h3> Home page </h3>
-<p>Home page shows the check-in, check-out times and total number of hours worked in the current week.
-Floating button at the bottom right of the page gives an option to the user to and and edit the check-in and check-out times.
+<p>The home page shows the check-in, check-out times and total number of hours worked in the current week.
+A Floating button at the bottom right of the page gives an option to the user to and and edit the check-in and check-out times.
 Estimated pay is also shown to the user.</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/home_page.jpeg" width=300 height=500>
 </div>

 <div>
 <h3>Stats page</h3>
-<p>Stats page has a circular progress bar which shows the weekly hours worked in that current week.
+<p>The stats page has a circular progress bar which shows the weekly hours worked in that current week.
 Green color shows the percentage of hours worked and the remaining percentage is shown in red color.
-The rest of the statistics for weekly and monthly are shown in bar chart.</p>
+The rest of the statistics for weekly and monthly time periods are shown in bar chart.</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/stats1.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3> Settings page </h3>
-<p>Settings page allows the user to add work location.
+<p>The settings page allows the user to add work location.
 The user can also switch between a 24 hour and 12 hour time format.
 The user can enter hourly pay rate of the current part time work which will be displayed as estimated pay on the home page.
 The user can contact us by clicking on the mail icon.</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/settings_page.jpeg" width = 300 height = 500>
 </div>